Protect Your Tank Contents with Proper Storage Tank Venting

 - Maintaining an equilibrium pressure within the tanks, to protect them from overpressure or vacuum damage

 Filters selected for tank vent filtration are typically sterile air/gas cartridge filters.
-They should be hydrophobic, as filters wetted out either due to surrounding air humidity or exposure to steam impede the airflow into and out of the tank.
-They should retain airborne microorganisms and even viruses (e.g., bacteriophage), depending on the application.
-Finally, they should be correctly sized to avoid tank damage.
+They should be hydrophobic, as filters wetted out either due to surrounding air humidity or exposure to steam impedes the airflow into and out of the tank.
+It is important that they also retain airborne microorganisms and viruses (such as bacteriophages).
+Finally, they should be sized correctly to prevent tank damage.

-Liquids are pumped into and out of tanks on a regular basis.
+Liquids are pumped into and out of tanks regularly.
 As the tanks are filled, air is forced out of the tank as incoming liquid volume displaces air volume.
 As they are emptied, surrounding plant air is drawn into the tank to replace liquid volume.
-Tank vent filters must be sized such that they do not hinder this airflow in forward or reverse direction, so as not to upset the equilibrium pressure in the tank.
-In such applications, the tank vent filter is sized to the higher of the pump fill rate or pump draw down rate with the equal airflow rate.
+Tank vent filters must be sized such that they do not hinder this airflow in a forward or reverse direction, so as not to upset the equilibrium pressure in the tank.
+In such applications, the tank vent filter is sized to the higher of the pump fill rate or pump draw down rate with an equal airflow rate.